Minds (MINDS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Minds Historical Price

-According to the latest data gathered on Minds live price page, the current price of Minds is 0.01227883USD.
-The circulating supply of Minds(MINDS) is 9.23M MINDS , giving it a market capitalization of $113.30K.
+According to the latest data gathered on Minds live price page, the current price of Minds is 0.01334103USD.
+The circulating supply of Minds(MINDS) is 9.23M MINDS , giving it a market capitalization of $123.10K.

 The Minds Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MINDS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.